sminozzi/toolsfors3/readme.txt

 <a href="https://siterightaway.net/troubleshooting/">Plugin Troubleshooting</a>

+<a href="https://www.youtube.com/watch?v=J6kHizfPl18">Demo Video</a>

 <a href="https://database-backup.com/">Free Plugin to Generate a site database file for Backup</a>
 This easy to use free plugin (database-backup) can generate a database backup file with just one click.

+<a href="https://bigdumprestore.com/">Free Plugin to Restore a large or very large site database file</a>
+This easy to use free plugin (bigdump-restore) can instal the bigdump.php free script to friendly restore your database backup.

 == Multisite ==
 This plugin was not tested with Multisite.

 == Installation ==